ARMmbed/greentea/src/htrun/README.md

 ## Command line overview

-This chapter will present few examples of how you can use `mbedhtrun` command line to execute tests.
-In most cases test automation tools such as [Greentea](https://github.com/ARMmbed/greentea) will execute `mbedhtrun` implicitly.
-There are cases when we want to execute `mbedhtrun` independently.
+This chapter will present a few examples of how you can use `htrun` command line to execute tests.
+In most cases test automation tools such as [Greentea](https://github.com/ARMmbed/greentea/src/greentea) will execute `htrun` implicitly.
+There are cases when we want to execute `htrun` independently.
 Mostly in situation when we want to:
 * debug our code and have binary + host test instrumentation on,
 * prototype or
 * just want to replace test runner in another OS with one compatible with mbed-enabled devices.

-All `mbedhtrun` needs is name of the binary you want to flash and method of flashing!
+All `htrun` needs is name of the binary you want to flash and method of flashing!

 ## Useful command line end-to-end examples